BennyM/Refactor-Tennis-Kata/README.md

 ## Outline
 We want to improve the existing code but have no safety net.
 The first step will be to introduce a golden master so we can start refactoring the code, adding tests along the way.

+When you are up to add, add the last missing feature: Support player names instead of "player1" and "player2".